TACC/coe-332-sp21/docs/week10/services.rst

     NAME                          READY   STATUS    RESTARTS   AGE     IP            NODE   NOMINATED NODE   READINESS GATES helloflask-86d4c7d8db-2rkg5   1/1     Running   0          6m27s   10.244.7.95   c05    <none>           <none>

-  Therefore, the IP address is 10.244.7.95
+  # Therefore, the IP address is 10.244.7.95

-We found the IP address for our flask container, but if we try to communicate with it from the k8s master node, we will get an error:
+We found the IP address for our flask container, but if we try to communicate with it from the k8s API node, we will get an error:

 .. code-block:: bash